 This is an understable - albeit misguided - position for several reasons:

-Practicly speaking, by the time you find yourself needing functionality exposed in newer versions of any given dependency, you risk finding yourself several breaking versions behind.
-In this (all too common) situation, you artificially increase the burden of incorporating newer versions by having to make several unrelated changes to your existing codebase - just to get access to a single version which itself may not actually require any changes at all!
+Practically speaking, by the time you find yourself needing functionality exposed in newer versions of any given dependency, you risk finding yourself several breaking versions behind.
+This all too common situation artificially increases the burden of incorporating newer versions by requiring several unrelated changes to the existing codebase - just to get access to a single version (which itself may not actually require any changes at all).

-Another more nebulous concern is that of security.
-Any given dependency may be functionally adequate for the given state of your application, but security vulnerabilities are discovered and patched every day.
-By neglecting to keep your dependency tree up to date, you put your application, and therefore your users, at significant risk.
-This is perhaps the single most critical reason to keep your dependencies up to date.
+Another - more nebulous - concern is that of security.
+Any given version may be functionally adequate for the given state of your application, but security vulnerabilities are discovered and patched every day.
+By neglecting to keep your dependency tree up to date you put your application, and therefore your users, at risk.
+This is perhaps the most critical reason to keep your dependencies up to date.

 Hopefully by now you're convinced that keeping your dependencies up to date is an important task.
 However, we also know that it is by no means a trivial one.
-Keeping dependencies as up to date as possible could possibly be a full-time job in itself, depending on the scope of your ownership.
-That said, there are several tools we can leverage to make this process much easier.
+Keeping dependencies up-to-date could be a full-time job itself depending on the scope of your ownership.
+That said there are several tools we can leverage to make this process easier.

-Perhaps the most important concept to build upon is that of Semantic Versioning or SemVer.
+Perhaps the most important concept to build upon is that of Semantic Versioning (or SemVer).
 Semantic Versioning is a practice that aims to imbue any given version of a code module with an explicit meaning that correlates to the code itself.
-When releasing new versions of modules that you own, its important to adhere to this standard so as to make life easier for those who consume your work.
+When releasing new versions of modules that you maintain, its important to adhere to this standard so as to better communicate with those who consume your work.

 In practice, Semantic Versioning manifests itself as three different release categories, each indicated by the various pieces of a version tag (you may be familiar with the syntax:

 v1.2.3).
 Let's look at those in more depth: